-Site Name: USA - Pennsylvania - Upper Providence, USA - Massachusetts - Waltham
+Site Name: UK - Hertfordshire - Stevenage, USA - Pennsylvania - Upper Providence, USA - Massachusetts - Waltham

-Would you like to be part of GSK's exciting oncology clinical development organization?
+Would you like to utilize your Clinical Development leadership expertise supporting an exciting Oncology portfolio?
 If so, this could be an excellent opportunity to explore.

 This role will give YOU the opportunity to work on key activities to progress YOUR career, these responsibilities include some of the following...

-The Clinical Scientist has accountability for providing scientific input during protocol development, oversight of study conduct, and interpretation of study results consistent with objectives to define safety, efficacy, pharmacokinetic/pharmacodynamic, and patient reported outcomes, and applicability of data to the targeted patient population.
+- Provide scientific input during protocol development, oversight of study conduct, and interpretation of study results consistent with objectives to define safety, efficacy , pharmacokinetic/pharmacodynamic, and patient reported outcomes, and applicability of data to the targeted patient population.

-The Clinical Scientist will lead a clinical matrix team and ensure patient safety is of paramount importance during the study lifecycle, that study objectives fulfill regulatory and reporting requirements, and support medical governance (through the Medical Monitor/Physician Project Lead (PPL) and other Study Team members/stakeholders, as appropriate).
-The Clinical Scientist is also Responsible for design and execution in collaboration Medical Monitor for multiple-phase studies/
+- Lead a clinical matrix team and ensure patient safety is of paramount importance during the study lifecycle, that study objectives fulfill regulatory and reporting requirements, and support medical governance (through the Medical Monitor/Physician Project Lead (PPL) and other Study Team members/stakeholders, as appropriate).

 - Ensure delivery of quality study strategy and design, understand the analysis and interpretation of data throughout the study

-- Lead or Contribute as appropriate to the end to end (protocol concept to final study report) delivery of clinical development activities which ensure consistency with the clinical development strategy for regulatory approvals, reimbursable medicines, and successful lifecycle management; demonstrate ability to incorporate global considerations into strategic and operational decisions.
+- Lead and contribute to the end to end (protocol concept to final study report) delivery of clinical development activities which ensure consistency with the clinical development strategy for regulatory approvals, reimbursable medicines, and successful lifecycle management; demonstrate ability to incorporate global considerations into strategic and operational decisions.

 - Understand the asset's biological mechanism, clinical strategy, scientific interpretation of disease and target-based literature